 Our founder Lara is a certified Full Spectrum Doula with a DONA Postpartum Doula Certification and a Stillbirthday Birth and Bereavement Certification.

 We are there to offer emotional support, nurturing to the whole family, processing of the birth story, assistance with feeding the baby (breastfeeding - latching and positioning, bottle feeding, and pumping), help with household chores and errands, meal planning, meal preparation - ensuring the whole family is fed, we are trained baby experts equipped with a plethora of trusted resources and referrals in the Northern Colorado area for questions and concerns that may arise (doulas, in general, are non-medical).

 We strive to only provide evidence based information and be a trusted advocate for your family and baby throughout this journey.

 WHAT DOES A POSTPARTUM DOULA DO?

-Our doulas focus on ensuring the parents are supported as they adapt into their new roles.
+Our doulas focus on ensuring the parents, siblings and oftentimes the grandparents, are supported as they adapt into their new roles.